BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs-2.md

 **The Request**

-You're probably familiar with fetching data via APIs from the SPA architecture.
+You're probably familiar with fetching data from APIs from the SPA architecture.
 Now you're on the API side of that transaction.

-The request, or `req` object will have all kinds of information about the request that the client has made.
+The request, or `req` object, will have all kinds of information about the request that the client has made.
 This includes headers, cookies, referrers, browser information, and data like a `query` in `GET` requests, and a `body` for `POST`.

 If you're doing [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) pay especially close attention to the `method` the client is using, since [you'll want to respond differently to different methods](https://stackoverflow.com/q/6203231/1763258)!